jakechr/jira-to-lucid-doc/README.md

 ## Setup
 ### 1. Jira Authentication:
 * Ensure you have appropriate access to the Jira instance.
 * Provide the necessary authentication details (email, domain, and API token) in the `.env` file.
+You should be able to see your current API tokens [here](https://id.atlassian.com/manage-profile/security/api-tokens).

 ### 2. Lucid API Setup:
 * [Obtain API credentials](https://developer.lucid.co/rest-api/v1/#using-oauth2) (OAuth 2.0 token) from the [Lucid Developer Console](https://developer.lucid.co/guides/#unlocking-developer-tools).